SillyTavern/SillyTavern/.github/readme.md

 Beginning in February 2023 as a fork of TavernAI 1.2.8, SillyTavern quickly became a leader and trendsetter for LLM frontend software.

 With now more than 100 contributors and almost 2 year of independent development, SillyTavern is considered an entirely different program from the original TavernAI.

+## Important News

+1. We have created a [Documentation website](https://docs.sillytavern.app/) to answer most of your questions and help you get started.

+2. Missing extensions after the update?
+Since the 1.10.6 release version, most of the previously built-in extensions have been converted to downloadable add-ons.
+You can download them via the built-in "Download Extensions and Assets" menu in the extensions panel (stacked blocks icon in the top bar).

+3. Unsupported platform: android arm LEtime-web.
+32-bit Android requires an external dependency that can't be installed with npm.
+Use the following command to install it: `pkg install esbuild`.
+Then run the usual installation steps.

 ## Our Vision